ravennevermoreneverless/obsidian/1.0 — immediate notes/tweets.md

 i don't want to dread work IT JUST CREATES A FEEDBACK LOOP WHICH CAUSES MORE WORK AVOIDANCE AND IN THE END I'LL LOSE MY JOB !!!!!!!!
 --
-was showing my mom some (family-friendly) journal spreads and accidentally flipped to the page where i drew the decapitation/rape scene from a serbian film
+==was showing my mom some (family-friendly) journal spreads and accidentally flipped to the page where i drew the decapitation/rape scene from a serbian film==
 --
 everything about me would honestly just make sense if i was to be diagnosed with mild autism --